“Girl with spheres – Marion Cotillard” by James Cochran aka Jimmy C belongs to his “Girls with spheres” series of paintings and murals.

 James Cochran pays homage to famous people by painting them on the walls of specific cities, creating a link to historical, artistic or sporting events: Anne Frank in Berlin, Usain Bolt during the London Olympics, Antoni Gaudí in Barcelona or David Bowie in Brixton.

-Marion Cotillard is one of the many illustrious characters that James Cochran wanted to immortalise in his painting.
-A luminous, gentle painting.Discover the artist
+In “Girl with spheres – Marion Cotillard” we find Marion Cotillard, one of the many illustrious characters that James Cochran wanted to immortalise in his painting.
+A luminous and gentle painting.Discover the artist